Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Summary

 We presented multiwavelength data---including optical photometry, optical spectroscopy, \emph{Swift} X-ray observations, and VLA/NOEMA/uGMRT radio observations---of six LFBOTs (AT2022abfc, AT2023fhn, AT2023hkw, AT2023vth, AT2024qfm, and AT2024aehp) at redshifts spanning $z=0.0747$--0.339.
 We identified all of these objects on the basis of fast light-curve evolution in ZTF survey data, and confirmed their similarity to the prototype AT2018cow via radio detections.
 Five of the six LFBOTs (all except AT2023fhn) are presented here for the first time.
 Our work increases the known number of LFBOTs by 50\%.

-The optical light curves of four events fade by 3--4\,mag over $t_\mathrm{rest}\approx10\,$d, similarly to AT2018cow.
-A fifth event, AT2024aehp, exhibited a plateau at $M\approx-19\,$mag over tens of days, after an initial fast decline.
+The optical light curves of four of these events fade by 3--4\,mag over $t_\mathrm{rest}\approx10\,$d, similarly to AT2018cow.
+A fifth event, AT2022abfc, did not have deep photmetric follow-up to confirm fading over this timescale, but had a similar decay rate over the first five days.
+The last, AT2024aehp, exhibited a plateau at $M\approx-19\,$mag over tens of days, after an initial fast decline.
 The optical spectra do not show any clear features from the transients themselves, including a spectrum of AT2024aehp during its plateau phase.

 The X-ray luminosity of AT2024qfm is among the highest of all LFBOTs to date, at $10^{44}\,$erg\,s$^{-1}$ at $t_\mathrm{rest}\approx1\,$week.
 The X-rays also appeared to show a brightening by an order of magnitude over just a few days. \emph{Swift} X-ray observations of the other objects resulted in non-detections that were not deep enough to rule out emission identical to AT2018cow itself.
 AT2023fhn was detected by Chandra at similar levels to AT2018cow \citep{chrimesfhn,nayana2025}.